 I’m super excited to introduce my next blanket crochet along (CAL) design – the ‘Beachcombing Blanket’! 🙂

 Update July 2020: This was a 12 week Crochet Along which I hosted here on my blog between April – June 2020.
-The original introductions blog post with lots of information remains below and all the subsequent weeks with full instructions are here on my blog too (go to the menu).
+The original introductions blog post with all the information needed remains below and all the subsequent weeks with full instructions are here on my blog too (go to the menu).

-But the full pattern is now available over on my Ravelry store.
+But the full pattern is now available over in my Ravelry Store.
 It includes a printer friendly TEXT ONLY version, both UK and US crochet terms as well as a version with lots of step by step photos.

 Here’s the link… https://www.ravelry.com/patterns/library/beachcombing-blanket

 I also have a 23 page version with some photos in my Etsy shop:

 Here’s the link… https://www.etsy.com/beachcombing-blanket

 This will be a 12 week crochet along that I will host here on my blog starting on Friday 10th April.
 Everything you need to know to get ready, including yarn packs, and all the details are in this blog post… enjoy! 🙂

 This is a blanket inspired by time spent on the beach and the joy of beachcombing…

 It’s amazing what the sea can wash up onto our shores and the array of beachcombing finds has provided inspiration for the colours, textures and shapes within this blanket design.
 From treasures to trash, from natural wonders to manmade objects, that line between land and sea is an ever changing place and each day provides new possibilities and discoveries…